 I just received a message that the President of my alma mater, Brown University, Dr. Ruth Simmons, will be stepping down at the end of this academic year.
 Dr. Simmons has been President of Brown since July 2001 and has been a fabulous leader over the past decade.
 Her life and career have been truly amazing.
-She was one of twelve children, born to sharecroppers in Mississippi, graduated from Dillard College and then went on to get her PhD from Harvard University.
+She was one of twelve children, born to sharecroppers in Texas, graduated from Dillard College and then went on to get her PhD from Harvard University.

 Dr. Simmons will take a leave and then will continue at Brown as a professor of Comparative Literature and Africana Studies.